openstack/nova/doc/source/contributor/documentation.rst

  Documentation Guide Lines
 ===========================

-These are some basic guidelines in contributing to documentation in Nova.
+These are some basic guidelines for contributing to documentation in Nova.

 Review Guidelines
 =================

-Documentation only patches differ from code patches in a few ways.
+Documentation-only patches differ from code patches in a few ways.

-* They are often written by users / operators that aren't plugged into daily cycles of nova or on irc.
+* They are often written by users / operators that aren't plugged into daily cycles of nova or on irc
-* Outstanding patches are far more likely to trigger merge conflict in git than code patches.
+* Outstanding patches are far more likely to trigger merge conflict in git than code patches
-* There may be wide variation on points of view of what the "best" or "clearest" way is to say a thing.
+* There may be wide variation on points of view of what the "best" or "clearest" way is to say a thing

 This all can lead to a large number of practical documentation improvements stalling out because the author submitted the fix, and does not have the time to merge conflict chase or is used to the gerrit follow up model.

-As such documentation patches should be evaluated in the basic context of "does this make things better than the current tree".
+As such, documentation patches should be evaluated in the basic context of "does this make things better than the current tree".
 Patches are cheap, it can always be further enhanced in future patches.